 MFF funds all vaccinations and testing of TNR'd felines.
-Currently, we are fortunate to benefit from a grant allowing free spay and neutering to free roaming cats in our area at our locaL PETS Low Cost Spay and Neuter clinic.
+Currently, we are fortunate to benefit from funding allowing free spay and neutering to free roaming cats in our area at our locaL PETS Low Cost Spay and Neuter clinic thru 2020.

 After the cats are recovered, they are returned to their colony and then maintained as part of our colony program.

 Reduces nuisance behaviors